 How to set up your practice and clients for Making Tax Digital for VAT

-This guide explains exactly what you need to do to get set up for MTD for VAT with HMRC, and then submit MTD VAT returns for your clients through FreeAgent.
+This guide explains exactly what you need to do to get set up for MTD for VAT with HMRC and submit MTD VAT returns for your clients through FreeAgent.

 Setting your practice up for MTD